BlockfreieOrg/kat_tutorial/README.md

 Symbols
    * K - K is a collection of operations that either succeed or fail.

-	   Within this collection there are a few _distingushed_ elements
+	   Within this collection, there are a few _distinguished elements_ .

-       * 0 - a trivial operation that fails
+       * 0 - A trivial operation that fails.
-       * 1 - a trivial operation that is successful
+       * 1 - A trivial operation that is successful.

 Operators
    * a * b - sequential composition